-Staying in shape requires a number of different elements.
-But if you could only perform one exercise for the rest of your life to achieve your fitness goals, what would you choose and why?
-In other words, when you’re strapped for time what’s the biggest bang for your gym going buck?
-We asked seven of the country’s top fitness professionals, from celebrity trainers to exercise scientists, which single move they’d recommend for dads.
+If you could perform only one exercise for the rest of your life to achieve your fitness goals, what would you choose?
+It’s a great question for time-strapped men looking to make the most for their gym-going buck.
+To answer it, we asked seven of the country’s top fitness professionals, from celebrity trainers to exercise scientists, which single move they’d recommend.
 The bad news?
 They all provided different answers.
 The good news?
 Each exercise — from back exercises for men to push-ups and squats for men — attacks multiple muscle groups and, when you’re stressed for time and can only hit a few reps, works the muscles that need it most.
 The better news?
 Most can be performed anywhere you have enough space to pop a squat.

 Recommended by: David Kirsch, a celebrity trainer who works with the likes of Kate Upton, Kerry Washington, and chef Danny Meyer.
 He’s the founder-owner of the Madison Square Club in NYC.

 Why?
 “I start every day with at least five sets of as many push-ups as I can do, ending each set with a one-minute plank.”
-Kirsch recommends the quick exercise for guys because gets the heart going as well as engages the core, arms, back chest and arms.
+Kirsch recommends the quick exercise for guys because it gets the heart going while also engaging the core, arms, back, chest, and arms.

 How to do it: Perform a set of push-ups, then return to the “up” position and hold a plank.
 You should be pushing through your heels so your calves are lengthened and rolling your shoulders down your back so you’re not over engaging your trap muscles.
 Your navel should also be drawn, and you should be bracing with your abdomen while also squeezing with your butt.
 Hold for one minute and repeat.